csphere/ffxiv-firmament-teamcraft-guide/README.md

 Once Skybuilders' materials are Approved, they can:

-- be used in crafting Collectibles (the primary turn-ins in this process)
+- be used in crafting Collectables (the primary turn-ins in this process)
 - be traded and sold on the Market Board (some reasonable gil can be made here)

 <br>

-### Crafting Collectibles for Ishgardian Restoration
+### Crafting Collectables for Ishgardian Restoration

-Collectibles are the items turned in at [Potkin](https://ffxiv.consolegameswiki.com/wiki/Potkin), the Collectible Appraiser, to help with the Ishgardian Restoration.
+Collectables are the items turned in at [Potkin](https://ffxiv.consolegameswiki.com/wiki/Potkin), the Collectible Appraiser, to help with the Ishgardian Restoration.
 This is where the EXP actually comes from (as well as Skybuilders' Scrips).  **In order to craft these items, your crafter must be at least level 20.**

 You can find the Recipes for Ishgardian Restoration Phase 2 in your Crafting Log under the Special Recipes tab, subsection Restoration (2):